JoshuaSamuel7/AI_Lab_2024-25/Ex.No1_BFS.md

 # Ex.No: 1  Implementation of Breadth First Search
+### DATE: 25.02.2025
 ### REGISTER NUMBER : 212222040065
 ### AIM:
 To write a python program to implement Breadth first Search.